learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Pythonic-Iteration-Patterns.md

 This was a lesson in communicating interfaces properly and not making assumptions about familiarity with certain things, but it also serves as a nice example of how knowing Python's simple iteration tools can greatly improve one's code.

+Note: this article assumes a Python version of 3.10 or greater.

 ## Basics `for` data types